Annali-Casanueva/annali-casanueva.github.io/pages/en/cv.md

-Publications
+Research
 ============
+### Job Market paper

+:: "Can chants in the street change politics' tune?
+Evidence from the 15M movement in Spain".

+### Working papers

+:: "Going Viral in a Pandemic: Social Media and the Broadening of the Black Lives Matter Movement", joint with Avetian, Vladimir (Science Po); Sardoschau, Sulin (Humboldt University) and Saxena, Kritika (Graduate Institute of International and Development Studies)

+:: "Triggers and barriers to political empowerment: Evidence from Black Lives Matter".

+:: "Anti-immigration protest and hate crime: evidence from Germany", joint with Sardoschau, Sulin (Humboldt University)

 ### Published, peer-reviewed papers

 2019 :: **Casanueva Artís, Annalí**, Zimmermann, Théo.
 2019.
 "Impact of switching bug trackers: a case study on a medium-sized open source project".
 2019 IEEE International Conference on Software Maintenance and Evolution (ICSME), 2019, pp. 13-23, doi: 10.1109/ICSME.2019.00011.

 2010 :: **Casanueva Artís, Annalí**, Martinez-Castells, Ángels.
 2010.
 "La crisis en femenino plural" (The crisis in plural femenine), Revista de Economía Crítica 9, pp: 53-74.
 ISSN digital edition: 2013-5254.
 Media coverage: May 2010, Espurna No 12, pp 19-27; December 2010, Ca la dona No 71.

-### Working papers

-:: "From the street to the polls.
-Local electoral effects of one 15M simultaneous march."

-:: "Social Media and the Broadening of Social Movements: Evidence from BLM during the Pandemic", joint with Avetian, Vladimir (Science Po); Sardoschau, Sulin (Humboldt University) and Saxena, Kritika (Graduate Institute of International and Development Studies)

-:: "Triggers and barriers to political empowerment: Evidence from Black Lives Matter".

-:: "Anti-immigration protest and hate crime: evidence from Germany", joint with Sardoschau, Sulin (Humboldt University)

 Awards, Fellowships, & Grants